SeaQL/seaql.github.io/SeaORM/docs/06-relation/06-custom-join-condition.md

     AND `fruit`.`name` LIKE '%tropical%' -- Custom Join Condition
 ```

-It can be done via one of the following ways.
+It can be done in several ways.

 ## Relation

 Add your additional join conditions directly to the relation enum.
 The easiest way is to provide a `sea_query::SimpleExpr` via `on_condition` procedural macros attribute.

-If you want to have an additional `OR` condition, you can use `condition_type = "any"` to alter the relation.

 ```rust
 #[derive(Copy, Clone, Debug, EnumIter, DeriveRelation)]